METRICS EXPLAINEDHow does ARION measure it?

 Balance indicates how much more or less you use one foot over the other.
 A balance equal to 0% means you use both feet equally.

 When your balance is negative you use your left foot more and when it is positive you use your right foot more.

-- ,below 0%: more left foot
+- ,below 0%: more right foot

 - ,0%: balance between left & right foot